 Chances are, the user will be active in 2-3 social media apps.
 It helps the app connect to a 3rd party social media network to facilitate content sharing and growth.

-Best Tech Stack to Make a Social Media App
+What’s the Best Tech Stack for a Social Media App?

 The list of technologies and tools depends on several factors: